Skip to main content

 • Towards the end of your bachelor’s program, ABM students must formally apply to the master’s program, per deadlines published by the graduate school.
 The application must include a completed and signed final ABM POW

 • While meeting the requirements of ABM is necessary, it does not guarantee admission.
-The chance of success of students in the graduate program with ABM option will be evaluated based on the grades earned in the undergraduate degree and in the 500-level double-counted credits.
-Students whose chance of success in the graduate program with ABM track is determined to be low, may pursue an MCE/MENE degree through the traditional track.
+The chance of success of students in the graduate program with the ABM option will be evaluated based on the grades earned in the undergraduate degree and in the 500-level double-counted credits.
+Students whose chance of success in the graduate program with the ABM track is determined to be low may pursue an MCE/MENE degree through the traditional track.

 • All ABM students must complete the master’s degree within a 12-month time limit to take advantage of the double counting associated with the ABM.
 If an ABM student fails to complete all degree requirements within this time frame, they will be considered a regular master’s student needing to take the full 30/31 graduate credits solely towards their master’s degree.

-• Failure to meet the ABM requirements at the time of admission to the graduate school will result in evaluation of graduate program application only for admission into the traditional Master’s track and NOT for accelerated Master’s ; that is, if an applicant fails to meet the requirements of ABM, s/he may be admitted to the graduate program but the applicant will need to complete the full 30/31 graduate credits; the applicant cannot benefit from double counting the courses that have been used to satisfy undergraduate program requirements.
+• Failure to meet the ABM requirements at the time of admission to the graduate school will result in evaluation of graduate program application only for admission into the traditional Master’s track and NOT for accelerated Master’s; that is, if an applicant fails to meet the requirements of ABM, s/he may be admitted to the graduate program but the applicant will need to complete the full 30/31 graduate credits; the applicant cannot benefit from double counting the courses that have been used to satisfy undergraduate program requirements.

 • All on-campus ABM students must register for the on-campus section of courses; on-campus students are not allowed to register for the EOL section of courses.